 Can I use all Chinese herbs as tea?

-What is the easiest way to start?
+What is the easiest way to start using Chinese herbs?

-Why do herbs taste bitter?
+Why do Chinese herbs taste bitter?

 How long does a decoction take?